avery-laird/xmonad_tutorial/source/installing_xmonad.rst

 Installing Xmonad
 *****************

 When installing xmonad, pretty much any package manager will do.
-You can even compile from source, but if you're reading the beginning beginner's guide to xmonad, I would recommend against that unless you follow an extremely clear guide (like this).
+You can even compile from source, but if you're reading the beginning beginner's guide to xmonad, I would recommend against that unless you follow an extremely clear guide (like `this <http://xmonad.org/intro.html>`_).
 I use APT for package management.

 ===================================
 Install xmonad and some handy tools